BIOHACKING

 December 27, 2015

 This time of year especially, the hangover can come in many forms.
 The shockingly low number in your checking account.
 The frustrating conversation you had with your dad that ended in a stalemate.
-The mental exhaustion from a long, hard fought fall at your office.
+The mental exhaustion from a long, hard-fought autumn at the office.

-And of course the classic.
-The boozy, foodie version – each party and meal that went by saying, this is the last one, a last bite won’t hurt.
+And of course, the classic hangover: the boozy, foodie version—each party and meal that went by with you saying, "This is the last one, a last bite won’t hurt!"
 Until it does.

-Here is my 12-hour recipe for the ultimate hangover cure.
+Robin's 12-hour recipe for the ultimate hangover cure

-• 9am.
-Wake up with a shot of B’s.
-I started my day with two phytomulti vitamins, my favorite methylated-B-vitamin-packed multi, to jump-start my liver into propelling all of that acetaldehyde, the toxic metabolite of alcohol, out of my system, through phase 1 liver detoxification.
+• 9 am: Wake up with a shot of B’s.
+I start my day with two phytomulti vitamins—my favorite methylated-B-vitamin-packed multi—to jump-start my liver into propelling all of that acetaldehyde (the toxic metabolite of alcohol) out of my system through phase 1 liver detoxification.

-• 9am.
-Healing turmeric water.
-For a hangover, water alone doesn’t work.
-I went for my favorite Turmeric water – with lemon juice, lime juice, one teaspoon of raw honey, and fresh grated ginger and lemon.
-I make a big pot with hot water, let it steep, strain it out, cool and sip all day.
-The turmeric is anti-inflammatory, the ginger soothing to the gut, and the lemon/lime/honey packed with electrolytes that will move water into my system faster that water alone.
+• 9:05 am: Healing turmeric water.
+For a hangover, water alone isn't enough.
+I go for my favorite turmeric water, made with lemon juice, lime juice, one teaspoon of raw honey, and fresh grated ginger and lemon.
+I make a big pot with hot water, let it steep, strain it out, then cool and sip all day.
+The turmeric is anti-inflammatory , the ginger soothing to the gut, and the lemon/lime/honey packed with electrolytes that will move water into my system faster that water alone.
 I had at least 2 quarts.

-• 9am.
-Protein .
+• 9:15 am: Protein .
 The mistake people make when hungover is to turn to carbs.
 But to really get your body detoxing, your blood sugar balanced, and your metabolism revved, stick to protein and healthy fat.
-Yesterday I started the day with 3 slices of smoked salmon and 2 tbs of almond butter.
-Just enough to fuel phase 2 liver detoxification, settle my stomach and nip my hunger without overindulging.
+I start the day with 3 slices of smoked salmon and 2 tbs of almond butter, just enough to fuel phase 2 liver detoxification, settle my stomach, and nip my hunger without overindulging.

-• 2pm.
-A Parsley Rebuild protein shake .
+• 2 pm: A Parsley Rebuild protein shake.
 This shake is my go-to when I’m feeling sluggish.
 Having one is like taking my brain out of my head, washing it with water, and putting it back in.
 Weird, I know, but that’s how it feels.
-It’s also awesome for helping to heal the lining of my gut when my digestion is feeling more than a little inflamed from the champagne-sugar-gluten bomb I had on Christmas eve and Christmas day, even though the rest of my intake was all greens, veggies and healthy proteins as usual.
+It’s also awesome for helping to heal the lining of my gut when my digestion is feeling more than a little inflamed from the champagne-sugar-gluten bombs like the one I had on Christmas, even though the rest of my intake was all greens, veggies, and healthy proteins as usual.

-• 6pm.
-A massage.
-I am not a frequent massage goer.
+• 6 pm: A massage.
+I am not a frequent massage-goer.
 For me getting a manicure is a big expense and use of time.
 If it’s not exercise, I rarely justify it.
 But a massage is a way to let go passively that exercise doesn’t accomplish.
-I went to the shiatsu and acupuncture spot in the east village I love.
-It isn’t fancy.
-It’s actually criminally cheap.
-And I got some serious pummeling.
-There are deep knots even yoga doesn’t get to and after my massage they were officially obliterated.
+I went to the shiatsu and acupuncture spot in the East Village I love and I got some serious pummeling.
+There are deep knots even yoga doesn’t get to, and after my massage, they were officially obliterated.

-• 9pm.
-Nourishment Meditation .
-A hangover often comes not just with physical pain, but also psychic pain – a weird merry-go-round of guilt, “shoulds,” and negativity that is as irrational as it is powerful.
-I am not immune to this phenomenon – for me it can feel like looking at the world through dark glasses.
-So last night, out even though my husband said opening mail and meditating on Saturday night meant our lives were officially over, I stayed in.
-I needed a night to meditate and lay low.
-I did a nourishment meditation, letting go of all of the ways I had felt under nourished, or lacking, in my life, and filling my cells with the light energy of everything I could ever need.
+• 9 pm: Nourishment meditation .
+A hangover often comes not just with physical pain, but also psychic pain—a weird merry-go-round of guilt, “shoulds,” and negativity that is as irrational as it is powerful.
+I am not immune to this phenomenon.
+For me, it can feel like looking at the world through dark glasses.
+So I stay in to meditate and lay low.
+I do a nourishment meditation, letting go of all of the ways I feel under-nourished, or lacking, in my life, and fill my cells with the light energy of everything I could ever need.

 by